 - sand paper (average search volume – 14,800)

 - thumb tack (average search volume – 2,900)

 Chances are that even though the search volumes for those pairs show some significant differences, people performing those searches are likely looking for very similar results.
 The version that you use on your pages, or in your advertisements might mean a big difference in how many people see your pages or your ads.

 Right now, there isn’t much overlap in the sponsored results (ads) that show up at Google for the different versions of my chosen pairs.

 Does Google follow this compound word or decompound process for search queries?
 Are compounds and decompounded words that mean the same thing considered equally relevant for the other version?
 If so, should the search results shown for each be the same?

-In searches for the compound and the two word versions of the four pairs listed above at Google, there is overlap of the search results that are shown for each version, and both compound and two word phrase results show up in the search results for each.
+In searches for the compound and the two-word versions of the four pairs listed above at Google, there is an overlap of the search results that are shown for each version, and both compound and two-word phrase results show up in the search results for each.
 But the results don’t match exactly.